Undertaker-86/pygame/README.md

 #### Credits:
-Most of the graphics and music can be found here:/ https://opengameart.org/content/5-chiptunes-action
+Most of the graphics and music can be found here:
+https://opengameart.org/content/5-chiptunes-action
 https://opengameart.org/content/platformer-art-pixel-edition
 Additionally, huge thanks to Clear Code who provided Clear Guide for pygame.